AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Full Virtualisation</td>
-    <td>Use a full virtualisation solution to contain Docker, such as KVM.
+    <td><p align="justify">Use a full virtualisation solution to contain Docker, such as KVM.
 This will prevent escalation from the container to the host if a kernel vulnerability is exploited inside the Docker image.
     <br>
     <br>
     Docker images can be nested to provide this KVM virtualisation layer as shown in the Docker-in-Docker utility<sup> [19]</sup>.</td>
   </tr>
   <tr>
     <td valign="top">Security Audits</td>
-    <td>Perform regular security audit of your host system and containers to identify mis-configuration or vulnerabilities that could expose your system to compromise.</td>
+    <td><p align="justify">Perform regular security audit of your host system and containers to identify mis-configuration or vulnerabilities that could expose your system to compromise.</td>
   </tr>
 </table>